s3gm3nt4ti0nf4ult/image-binder/README.md

 # image-binder
-This easy script merges multiple images into one.
+This script merges multiple images into one image.
 For example 2x1 box or 4x4 etc...